The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Introduction

-For $T_2$, participants were further randomly assigned to either a `Solo' or `Dyad' condition, with participants in the dyad condition having to jointly classify images; one of the dyad members was randomly assigned to input the decisions on behalf of the pair.
-When taking into account the level of training, this resulted in 2 individual testing conditions, `General Solo' and `Targeted Solo', and 3 dyad testing conditions, `General Dyad', `Targeted Dyad', and `Mixed Dyad'. $T_2$ was designed to assess the effect of differences in task-relevant training as well as the effect of working alone versus collectively.
-The set of images seen by all participants, regardless of testing condition, thus consisted of pictures sampled from the Targeted set (see Supplementary Material, Sec.~S2.3.2 for details).
-Fig.~1C illustrates the overall experimental design.
+$T_2$ was designed to assess the effect of differences in task-relevant training as well as the effect of working alone versus collectively.
+For this reason, participants were further randomly assigned to either a `Solo' or `Dyad' condition, with participants in the dyad condition having to make a joint decision by reaching a consensus (as opposed to voting or relying on an averaging procedure); the dyad members worked together and one of them was randomly assigned to input decisions on behalf of the pair.
+When taking into account the level of training, the experimental procedure resulted in 2 individual testing conditions, `General Solo' and `Targeted Solo', and 3 dyad testing conditions, `General Dyad', `Targeted Dyad', and `Mixed Dyad'.
+The set of images seen by all participants, regardless of testing condition, thus consisted of pictures sampled from the Targeted set (see Supplementary Text ~S2.3.2 for details).
+Fig.~\ref{fig:design} illustrates the overall experimental design.